 Among some of the more interesting nomads I’ve met are ones who do things that are both analog and digital.

-For example, two nomads I know organize road trip retreats for small groups of other nomads.
-At the same time, they’re also video production company, shooting marketing videos for hotels and tourism companies along the way.
-It’s digital in the sense that they work on their laptops, but it’s also very much based in the physical world.
+For example, I know nomads who organize road trip retreats for small groups.
+Simultaneously, they’re also video production company, shooting marketing videos for hotels and tourism companies along the way.

 Recently, I met a guy who travels the world as a stand-up comedian and artist.
 He paints murals, does comedy, and has gigs hosting digital marketing conferences in Chiang Mai and other places.
-He’s clearly an interesting guy — and not following the usual nomad path at all.
+He’s clearly a super interesting guy — and not following the usual nomad path at all.

-All I’m saying is this: if you approach it creatively, you may be able to find some interesting ways to take your work on the road.
+What I’m saying is: if you approach it creatively, you may be able to go nomadic without needing to go digital.

 Need more inspiration?
 Then check out this list of 125 ways to make money while traveling.